jylisadoney/intro-excel/5-create.md

 * Under `Series`, click on `Total Sales` and `Hire Date` to uncheck the boxes
 * Click on `Apply`

-Our chart is looking much better - but including the state office names in our chart makes it difficult to read.
+Our chart is looking much better - but including the state names in our chart makes it difficult to read.

-To remove `State Office` names from our chart:
+To remove `State` names from our chart:
 * Click on the chart
 * Click on the `Funnel Icon`
 * Click on `Names`